Gold Coast Lounge

 Gold Coast Lounge is a 2020 Ghanaian neo-noir film written and directed by Pascal Aka, who also stars in the film.
-Other featured actors includes, Alphonse Menyo, Adjetey Anang, Zynnell Zuh, Raquel.
+Other featured actors include Alphonse Menyo, Adjetey Anang, Zynnell Zuh, and Raquel.

 Synopsis

-The Gold Coast Lounge, ran by John Donkor’s crime syndicate, is a popular haunt for the criminal element of colonial Ghana. with the independence of the country looming, the Lounge is threatened with closure by the new government.
-In this time, Donkor himself is in prison, with the lounge being managed by Donkor’s lieutenants, Daniel and Wisdom.
+The Gold Coast Lounge, run by John Donkor’s crime syndicate, is a popular haunt for the criminal element of colonial Ghana.
+With the independence of the country looming, the Lounge is threatened with closure by the new government.
+At this time, Donkor himself is in prison, with the lounge being managed by Donkor’s lieutenants, Daniel and Wisdom.

 Both taken in from a young age by Donkor, Daniel and Wisdom soon developed a fierce rivalry that continues to this day.
 The rivalry only intensified as Donkor considers Daniel his heir apparent, alienating Wisdom further.

-After their leader is killed, the eldest must take over, then comes insurrection and criminal investigation.
+After their leader is killed, the eldest must take over; then comes insurrection and criminal investigation.